huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [x] Pizza Hut
 - [ ] Domino's

-#### In response to KFC changing their recipies, Colonel Sanders opened a competing restaurant named for who?
+#### In response to KFC changing their recipes, Colonel Sanders opened a competing restaurant named for who?

 - [x] His Wife
 - [ ] His Daughter